aspose-pdf/Aspose.PDF-Documentation/en/net/advanced-operations/working-with-documents/working-with-layers/_index.md

 Two methods were added to merge all layers on the page:

-- void MergeLayers(string newLayerName);
+- void MergeLayers(string newLayerName).
-- void MergeLayers(string newLayerName, string newOptionalContentGroupId);
+- void MergeLayers(string newLayerName, string newOptionalContentGroupId).

 The second parameter allows renaming the optional content group marker.
 The default value is "oc1" (/OC /oc1 BDC).